f5devcentral/access-labs/class4/module2/lab01.rst

     |image014|

 #.
 Click **bigip-create-policy item-Deny ending**.
-A Policy-Item typically contains all the setting related to its placement in the flow such as branch rules.
+A Policy-Item typically contains all the settings related to its placement in the flow such as branch rules.
 Since this is an ending we will not see any branch rules but will see references to this policy-item after a few more steps.
-Additional settings of how the ending is displays in Visual Policy Editor are also specified here such as caption and color.
+Additional settings of how the ending is displayed in Visual Policy Editor are also specified here such as caption and color.
 Lastly there will always be a reference to an Agent via it's name.
 You can see the name of the agent specificed is the agent we created in the previous request.

     |image015|